 The JBL LIVE 300TWS are fairly standard truly wireless in-ears, though they perform quite decently overall.
 Overall they perform similarly to the JBL FreeX Truly Wireless, except unlike those headphones, the 300TWS have a great companion app that gives you access to a parametric EQ, presets, and button-mapping for their touch-sensitive controls.
 While their 4.4-hour battery lasts longer than the battery found on the FreeX, it still doesn't last nearly as long as some other options, like the Samsung Galaxy Buds+ Truly Wireless, or the Anker SoundCore Liberty Air 2 Truly Wireless.
 Check out our recommendations for the best truly wireless earbuds, the best wireless Bluetooth earbuds, and the best earbuds and in-ear headphones.

 The Samsung Galaxy Buds+ Truly Wireless are better in-ears than the JBL LIVE 300TWS Truly Wireless.
-The Samsung have a much longer battery that's among the longest we've ever tested on a pair of truly wireless headphones.
-They also have a nicer case that supports wireless charging, and their sound profile is almost perfectly balanced.
+The Samsung have a more balanced profile, a longer battery life, and a nice case that supports wireless charging.
 On the other hand, the JBL's app offers slightly more customization options, including a parametric EQ as opposed to only EQ presets with the Samsung.
 The JBL also have a better microphone and easier-to-use controls.